 And for those of you in the Beltway, it means there's not yet a second opening to the U.S. Supreme Court.

-And we will, of course, I'm sure get analysis of the meaning of his release.
+And we will, of course, I'm sure, get analysis of the meaning of his release.

-Uh what does this mean for George Bush?
+What does this mean for George Bush?

-What does this mean for Carl Rove?
+What does this mean for Karl Rove?

 What does this mean for the Supreme Court?